 Hello Hobart and Mt.
 Wellington

-Our first activities at Hobart’s is checking out sunrise at Mount Wellington, one of the city’s most popular attraction just 20min drive from the CBD.
-At the peak, you can enjoy panoramic view of Hobart below and to the east, the Derwent estuary and also glimpses of the World Heritage Area nearly 100 kilometres (62 mi) west.
-The mountain rises to 1,271 metres (4,170 ft) above sea level and is frequently covered by snow, sometimes even in summer, and the lower slopes are thickly forested but crisscrossed by walking tracks and biking trails.
+Our first activities at Hobart’s was checking out sunrise at Mount Wellington, one of the city’s most popular attractions just 20min drive from the CBD.
+At the peak, you can enjoy panoramic view of Hobart below and to the east, the Derwent estuary and also glimpses of the World Heritage Area nearly 100 kilometres west.
+The mountain rises to 1,271 metres above sea level and is frequently covered by snow sometimes even in summer, and the lower slopes are thickly forested but crisscrossed by walking tracks and biking trails.
 One important tip is to remember that the temperature at the mountaintop is much colder than at sea level.
-For every 100m you ascent, there is a drop of 1°C. So if you are experiencing cool balmy e.g 17°C in Hobart city, be prepared for a 4-5°C at the peak.
+For every 100m you ascent, there is a drop of 1°C. So if you are experiencing cool balmy 17°C in Hobart city, be prepared for 4-5°C chill at the peak.
 Likewise, should you plan to capture the sunrise which is generally before 6am, a thick warm jacket is advised.
 The restroom at the park opens at 8am so make sure to take a toilet break before driving up during the early hours.
 In the winter season, the road to the peak may be closed for safety concerns, so do check the status update on the city council website.

 Gorgeous view of Hobart city and Derwent River below.
 You can also expect frequently the peak to be shrouded in cloud.

 Enclosed lookout point at Pinnacle Road.
 Coin-operated telescopes are available for viewing the distant area.

 Lovely mountain scenery and you get to feel close to the clouds too.